Main types of fans|Classification by material, use, place of origin, size, and correct usage

 There are many famous production areas for folding fans in Japan.
 Here, we introduce the types of folding fans by representative production areas.

 Edo fans in Tokyo refer to fans that were once sold in Edo (present-day Tokyo).
-The designs tend to be simple and bold, with small patterns and stripes, as well as animal designs and characters.
+The designs tend to be simple and bold, such as small patterns, striped patterns, animal designs, and letters.
 To match these bold patterns, the number of bones is as few as 15, and the main bone is made thicker.

 Nagoya fans are fans made in the production area that developed around Nagoya in Aichi Prefecture.
 Nagoya is known as one of the two major production centers of fans along with Kyoto.
 Of these, Nagoya is characterized by the production of mainly men's practical folding fans.
 [10]